AdobeDocs/campaign-web.en/help/v8/audience/test-profiles.md

 >[!CONTEXTUALHELP]
 >id="acw_recipients_testprofiles_menu"
 >title="Create test profiles"
->abstract="Test profiles are created as seed addresses.
-They are additional recipients in the database used to target fictitious profiles who do not match the defined target criteria."
+>abstract="Test profiles are additional recipients which let you preview and test the personalization and rendering before sending your messages.
+You can select a test profile when previewing a message content, and send proofs to the test profiles to control and validate your message content and settings."

-Test profiles are created as seed addresses.
-They are additional recipients in the database used to target fictitious profiles who do not match the defined target criteria.
-They let you preview and test the personalization and rendering before sending your delivery, by sending them proofs.
+Test profiles are used to send proofs, and validate your message content and settings.
+These profiles are additional recipients which let you preview and test the personalization and rendering before sending your messages.
+You can select a test profile when previewing a message content, and send proofs to the test profiles to control and validate your message content and settings.

 <!--Learn more on test profiles in the [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/audience/add-profiles/test-profiles.html){target="_blank"}.-->

-The steps to send proofs to seed addresses are detailed in [this section](../preview-test/test-deliveries.md#test-profiles).
+The steps to send proofs to test profiles are detailed in [this section](../preview-test/test-deliveries.md#test-profiles).

 >[!NOTE]
 >
+>* Test profiles are created as seed addresses in the Client console.
+>
->Test profiles are automatically excluded from reports on the following delivery statistics: **[!UICONTROL Clicks]**, **[!UICONTROL Opens]**, **[!UICONTROL Unsubscriptions]**.
-[Learn more on reports]
+>* Test profiles are automatically excluded from reports on the following delivery statistics: **[!UICONTROL Clicks]**, **[!UICONTROL Opens]**, **[!UICONTROL Unsubscriptions]**.

 ## Access and manage test profiles {#access-test-profiles}